verhas/javageci/BUILDER.md

 # Builder

 The builder generator generates a builder as an inner class into a class.
 The builder class will have a method to specify the values of the fields.
 The fields taken into account are filtered the usual way using the `filter` configuration field.
-Usually (by default) only `private` fields will have a builder method, which are not `private` and not `static`.
+Usually (by default) only `private` fields will have a builder method, which are not `private` or `static`.

 The generator is also capable generating aggregator methods when the field is a collection or some other type that can aggregate/collect several values.
 A field is considered to be an aggregator type if the class of the field has at least one method named `add(x)` that has one argument.
 The actual name is `add` by default but this is configurable.
 For example if a field is of type `List` then then it will be treated as aggregator type because the class `List` has a method `add`.
 The name of the corresponding aggregator method in the builder will be `add` plus the name of the field with capitalized first letter.

-There are several values that can be configured for the generator in the generators builder pattern (in the test code, where the generator is registered into the `Geci` object or on the class level using annotation and also on the field level.
+There are several values that can be configured for the generator in the generators builder pattern.
+This can be done in the test code where the generator is registered into the `Geci` object, or on the class/field level using annotations.

 <!-- end snip -->